JustEhra/GameOfLife/README.md

 ### Prerequisites

-As this is Java you will need Java Development Kit to code And at least Java Runtime Environment to run
+As this is Java you will need Java Development Kit to code And at least Java Runtime Environment to run it

 ## Authors